 The building has great idiosyncratic charm.
 Built in 1902, it was commissioned by Thomas Philpot, a relative of fossil hunter Elizabeth Philpot who had worked with Mary Anning.
 The architect was George Vialls, who also designed the Town Hall next door.

 Following a chequered history, by 1991 the building was badly in need of repair.
 Largely thanks to a team of committed volunteers, a major refurbishment of the building and displays was carried out in the late 1990s.
 This has been followed by the construction of the Mary Anning Wing in 2017, with its new geology gallery and Learning Centre.

 The museum is a charity, operated and governed by Lyme Regis Museum Trust.
 It is run by a Director and a small staff team, supported by a fantastic group of volunteers, including a Front of House team, Gallery Guides, a Local History Research team and a Curatorial team.
-The museum is fully Accredited with the Museums Libraries and Archives Council.
+The museum is fully accredited with Arts Council England.